opensavannah/citycampsav.org/_pages/test.md

 ##### What is a lightning ⚡️ talk?

-A 'lightning talk' refers to a short, timed, off-the-cuff talk on the main stage in which the participant delivering the talk make a persuasive case in less than four (4) minutes, with two (2) additional minutes set aside for questions from the audience.
+*A ‘[lightning talk’](https://en.wikipedia.org/wiki/Lightning_talk){: target="_blank"} refers to a short, timed, off-the-cuff talk on the main stage in which the participant delivering the talk make a persuasive case in less than four (4) minutes, with two (2) additional minutes set aside for questions from the audience.
 Lightning talks may be suggested in advance on the ideas board, but must be officially submitted at CityCamp in the morning by posting the topic to the Lightning Talk Wall.
-Fellow participants will use dot-stickers to cast their votes for their preferred topics.
+Fellow participants will use dot-stickers to cast their votes for their preferred topics.*

 ---